Application Guide

 • Your name

 Collegiate transcripts will remain in processing for upwards of 3 weeks once they arrive in the Registrar's Office.
 These items will not be marked off your checklist immediately upon arriving so please allow for processing delays.
-If it has been more than 3 weeks since your transcript was sent, please reach out to your admissions counselor with the submission details of that document.
+If it has been more than 3 weeks since your transcript was sent, please reach out to your admissions counselor with your order confirmation details.
+You can also preemptively upload the details to your application.
 Please allow an additional 10-14 days for mailed documents to arrive.
 Please see the Collegiate Transcripts section in the #3 Materials tab.